northstowekarate/northstowekarate.github.io/posts/2025/04/02/index.md

 ## Kata

 We went through Kihon Kata, Heian Shodan and Heian Nidan.
 You can view [videos of these kata](/kata/heian/) to help you learn them.
-The above principals apply to kumite and kata - speed and power are essential to good kata.
+The above principles apply to kumite and kata - speed and power are essential to good kata.